danielpgross/rmate_launcher/README.md

 ### Advanced: Dynamic editor selection

-Since `RMATE_EDITOR` can be any command, you can use a bash script to launch different editors based on file patterns:

-Note: the script receives the mirrored temp path (e.g., `~/.rmate_launcher/<hostname>/...`), so you can route by hostname, remote path, or file extension.
+Since `RMATE_EDITOR` can be any command, you can use a bash script to launch different editors based on file patterns.
+The script receives the mirrored temp path (e.g., `~/.rmate_launcher/<hostname>/...`), so you can route by hostname, remote path, or file extension:

 ```bash
 #!/bin/bash